adarqui/purescript-lnforum-types/README.md

 ## building

-must have my purescript-foreign-extras library in ../ because I have custom instances for Tuple and Maybe.
+must have my purescript-foreign-extras fork in ../ because I have custom instances for Tuple and Maybe.

 ```
 make bower